 The History of the School

-1881 - University College Nottingham opened at Shakespeare Street consisting of four Professors and three demonstrators.
-Frank Clowes gave all the Chemistry classes to the day students.
+1881 - University College Nottingham opened at Shakespeare Street and consisted of four professors and three demonstrators.
+Frank Clowes gave all the chemistry classes to the day students.

 1911 - Only 12 Students had gained an Honours Degree in Chemistry.

-1920 - The number of Chemistry employees had reached 8.
-Kipping did pioneering research on silicon compounds, and prepared novel silicones.
-The College examinations were still managed by University college London.
-Financially, the 1920s proved difficult, despite Jesse Boot's £20,000 gift and funding of a Lectureship in applied Chemistry.
-Basic raw materials for research had to be made or were donated by the Chemical Industry.
+1920 - The number of chemistry employees had reached 8.
+Kipping did pioneering research on compounds of silicon and prepared novel silicones.
+Examinations were still managed by University College London.
+Financially, the 1920s proved difficult, despite Jesse Boot's £20,000 gift and funding of a Lectureship in applied chemistry.
+Basic raw materials for research had to be made or were donated by the chemical industry.

-1948 - J. M Gulland was replaced by F. E King, which was also the year Nottingham gained full University status.
+1948 - J. M. Gulland was replaced by F. E. King.
+This was also the year Nottingham gained full University status.

 1954 - Professors of Physical Chemistry were appointed